puntorigen/pr-rules/README.md

 ```

-Now everytime you create a PR on your repo, the action will check it complies to the rules specified on the markdown and write a comment with them checked if succesfull or not.
+Now everytime you create a PR on your repo, the action will check it complies to the rules specified on the markdown and write a comment with them checked if successful or not.
 If not valid, below the item there'll be an explanation.